 The resultant habit of “over-preparation” bore its sweetest fruits in 2019, when Nelson started calling the IIHF World Junior Championship.
 Paired with color commentator Dave Starman, he absorbed more enriching ice chips as he built his game log in earnest.

 Following a given telecast, Starman cited the play-by-play rookie’s plus points and constructively critiqued the blemishes.
 There were times, such as routine scrums in the corner, that warranted fewer words.

-So when Team USA defeated Canada for gold this past January, with more fans getting their fix through his work one week before the pandemic-delayed NHL season, Nelson knew what to do.
+So when Team USA defeated Canada for gold in 2021y, with more fans getting their fix through his work one week before the pandemic-delayed NHL season, Nelson knew what to do.
 The celebratory mob around goaltender Spencer Knight typified those moments when, in Nelson’s words, “letting the images do the heavy lifting” is best.